Back to Blog

 What is Mitzu?

-Mitzu is the best warehouse-native analytics platform focused on mobile apps and products.
+Mitzu is the best trusted agentic analytics platform focused on mobile apps and products.
 Unlike traditional tools that host and store data themselves, Mitzu runs 100% on top of your own data warehouse, giving your data team full visibility, flexibility, and ownership.

 It's optimized for SaaS-style metrics like retention, funnel, user journey, segmentation, trial conversion, MRR, and LTV and is designed to analyze mobile and web events side by side.
 Event models are defined in SQL or dbt, and self-service dashboards can be shared with product or growth teams.